kevinjdonohue/AntergosLinux/README.md

 There are lots of of other \*ctl command line tools necessary for system administration.

-### {NEED MORE INFORMATION HERE}

 #### Overall

 [General recommendations](https://wiki.archlinux.org/index.php/General_recommendations) -- this is the "bible" from the Arch Linux site.
 I have to admit I've only read a few of the sections from this large repository of articles that cover a vast number of topics regarding Linux in general: System administration, Package management, Power management (especially important for a laptop), Networking, Input devices, GUI/appearance, etc.

 ### Display Manager

 After running Antergos for a while, I noticed (after a linux update?), that the default Display Manager (DM) called [LightDM](https://wiki.archlinux.org/index.php/LightDM), was throwing nasty errors in the error log.
 The specific package called [lightdm-webkit2-greeter](https://aur.archlinux.org/packages/lightdm-webkit2-greeter/) was throwing errors (core dump).
-After reading some posts about LightDM and the webkit greeter specifically, I learned that on some systems the greeter has a tendancy to misbehave.
+After reading some posts about LightDM and the webkit greeter specifically, I learned that on some systems the greeter has a tendency to misbehave.
 Your mileage may vary here.
 If you run into issues with your system's greeter you may want read further...

 I performed the following diagnostic steps (from the LightDM page):